tiedaar/WSPSR/README.md

 _derive conditional probabilities and return_
 21.  **return _P_** = softmax(𝑾<sub>u</sub>𝑿)

+### Datasets - Supervised, Unsupervised, Weakly Supervised
+* Not a lot of supervised data is available.
+Chan et al. only got 5,140 hours
+* Unsupervised data can be easier to find (Zhang et al. got 1,000,000 hours) but is noisier
+* Weak supervision uses data that is labeled by machine
+* WSPSR uses 680,000 hours of weakly supervised labeled audio data.
+  * 117,000 hours are in 96 non-English languages
+  * 125,000 hours of x -> en translation data
+#### WSPSR's Weakly Supervised Annotation Process
+ 1. Trained on transcripted audio from the internet
+ 2. Subpar and machine generated transcripts are automatically detected and removed
+ 3. Audio language detector was used to annotate language
+ 4. Performed deduplication and manual inspection

 ## Questions
 ### 1. How does Whisper differ from the original encoder/decoder?